amihaiemil/amihaiemil.github.io/_posts/2017-03-11-cms-for-clientside.markdown

 ---

 What is (or should be) considered client-side?
-Everything that is displayed/loads in the browser and any static resources that the user could download.
+Everything that is displayed/loads in the browser and any static resources that the user could download:
-HTML files, css stylesheets, javascript files, pdf files etc. All of these represent the front-end and should as decoupled from the backend as possible.
+HTML files, css stylesheets, javascript files, pdf files etc. All of these represent the front-end and should be as decoupled from the back-end as possible.

 Any changes to the UI should be done using a CMS (Content Management System) and should go live without requiring a deployment.
 This is important especially